How Can I Increase My Punching Speed and Power?

 Focus on switching up your footwork

 They say practice makes perfect, but the real truth is that perfect practice makes perfect.
-Piece all of the above advice together and you will be noticing a difference in your punching power in no time!
+Piece all of the above advice together and you will notice a difference in your punching power in no time!